-6.3.5 Automatic Synchronization
+6.3.5 Automatic synchronization

-Use the CLI syntax displayed below to configure synchronization components relating to active-to-standby CSM switchover.
+Use the CLI commands in the following sections to configure synchronization components relating to active-to-standby CSM switchover.
 In redundant systems, synchronization ensures that the active and standby CSMs have identical operational parameters, including the active configuration, CSM, and IOM images in the event of a failure or reset of the active CSM.